elusivecodes/FrostCore/README.md

 Constrain each element to a container element.

-- `nodes` is a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
-- `container` is a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `container` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.

 ```
 core.constrain(nodes, container);